 Yes, as bloggers, we always keep our eyes out for Instagrammable spots!

-Right across the street from the LAB Anti-Mall is The Camp.
+Right across the street within walking distance from the LAB Anti-Mall is The Camp.
 It has the same sort of feel, but a little more modern.

 It’s another outdoor mixed-use space with independent boutiques and restaurants.